ALDF article fails to mention flaws in Lyme disease trials

-Dr. Baker, who is responsible for overseeing The National Institute of Allergy and Infectious Diseases’ (NIAID) Lyme disease program, writes in his article, “The results of 5 placebo-controlled clinical trials on the efﬁcacy of extended antibiotic therapy for the treatment of post-Lyme disease symptoms provided no evidence of a persistent infection by culture and/or other laboratory tests, and showed no signiﬁcant lessening of symptoms, which one would expect to occur if symptoms were caused by a persistent infection.”¹
+Dr. Baker, director of the American Lyme Disease Foundation, who was responsible for overseeing The National Institute of Allergy and Infectious Diseases’ (NIAID) Lyme disease program, wrote in his article, “The results of 5 placebo-controlled clinical trials on the efﬁcacy of extended antibiotic therapy for the treatment of post-Lyme disease symptoms provided no evidence of a persistent infection by culture and/or other laboratory tests, and showed no signiﬁcant lessening of symptoms, which one would expect to occur if symptoms were caused by a persistent infection.”¹

 Unfortunately, Dr. Baker fails to mention that these trials, sponsored by the National Institutes of Health (NIH), were rife with flaws.
 They were small, under-powered and typically enrolled the sickest Lyme disease patients, who had already failed other treatments.An article by the American Lyme Disease Foundation fails to address flaws in Lyme disease trials which advocate short-term use of antibiotics, even when symptoms persist.
 Click To Tweet